 - Do not wear unwashed clothes.
 Always wash your clothes once you have used them.

-- Closed feet in shoes that are there for long time can give rise to bacteria and fungi leading to odor.
+- Closed feet in shoes that are there for a long time can give rise to bacteria and fungi leading to odor.
 Do not wear tight shoes.
-Also avoid wearing shoes for longer.
+Also, avoid wearing shoes for longer.
 Try wearing open sandals too.

 - Remove unwanted hair from armpit and other body parts where you get more sweat.
-Hair traps sweat and are breeding grounds for bacteria.
+Hair traps sweat and is breeding grounds for bacteria.

 - Manage your stress and anger.
 They lead to more production of sweat.

 - Keep yourself dry.
-Moist body promotes growth of bacteria.
-Dry the skin fold properly after bath or when you wash them.
+Moist body promotes the growth of bacteria.
+Dry the skin fold properly after a bath or when you wash them.